wdv4758h/pypy-extradoc/blog/draft/faster-json.rst

 -----------------------------------------------

 PyPy has a custom thing called ``__pypy__.builders.StringBuilder``.
-It has few features that make it much easier to optimize than other ways like ``str.join()`` or ``cStringIO``.
+It has a few features that make it much easier to optimize than other ways like ``str.join()`` or ``cStringIO``.

-* You can specify the start size.
-Helps a lot if you can even provide a rough estimate on the size of the string (less copying)
+* You can specify the start size, which helps a lot if you can even provide a rough estimate on the size of the string (less copying)
-* Only append and build allowed.
-While string is built you can't seek or do anything else.
+* Only append and build are allowed.
+After the string is built you can't seek or do anything else.
 Once it's built you can never append any more.
 * Unicode version available as well as ``__pypy__.builders.UnicodeBuilder``.

 Method calls are ok, immutable globals are ok